 There are several different subtypes of AML, and the type your child has will depend on which type of myeloid cell is mainly being produced in excess.
-One important subtype is called acute promyelocytic leukaemia (APL) and it makes up about 1 in 10 cases of AML.
-Knowing whether or not your child has APL is important because it is treated very differently to other subtypes.
-Special tests will be done to distinguish between APL and other types of AML.
+One important subtype is called acute promyelocytic leukaemia (APL or APML) and it makes up about one in 10 cases of AML.

 You can watch Jenson’s story above.